prody/ProDy/doc/tutorials/ensemble_analysis/xray_calculations.rst

 PCA calculations
 -------------------------------------------------------------------------------

-Once the coordinate data is prepared, it is straightforward to perform the :class:`.PCA` calculations:
+Once the coordinate data are prepared, it is straightforward to perform the :class:`.PCA` calculations:

 .. ipython:: python